Teamscale Integration for IntelliJ

 You need to perform the following actions to configure a Teamscale server:

-- Open the IntelliJ IDEA Settings via the menu
+Open the IntelliJ settings via the menu File > Settings.

 By clicking on the Get Key button, you can navigate to the Teamscale web interface and generate a personal access key.